 width 40 MHz or wider), addressed to a VHT STA and eliciting a control response frame or a VHT Compressed

-Beamforming frame shall set the Individual/Group bit in the TA field to 1 and shall set the TXVECTOR parameters CH_BANDWIDTH_IN_NON_HT and CH_BANDWIDTH to the same value.
+Beamforming frame shall set the TA field to a Signaling TA and shall set the TXVECTOR parameters CH_BANDWIDTH_IN_NON_HT and CH_BANDWIDTH to the same value.
 A VHT STA

-that transmits a control frame that is not an RTS frame in a non-HT format (channel width 20 MHz), addressed to a VHT STA and eliciting a control response frame or a VHT Compressed Beamforming frame may set the Individual/Group bit in the TA field to 1, in which case it shall set the TXVECTOR parameters CH_BANDWIDTH_IN_NON_HT and CH_BANDWIDTH to the same value.
+that transmits a control frame that is not an RTS frame in a non-HT format (channel width 20 MHz), addressed to a VHT STA and eliciting a control response frame or a VHT Compressed Beamforming frame may set the TA field to a Signaling TA, in which case it shall set the TXVECTOR parameters CH_BANDWIDTH_IN_NON_HT and CH_BANDWIDTH to the same value.
 Channel width selection rules for RTS frames are described in 9.3.2.6a (VHT RTS procedure).

 A STA that sends a control frame in response to a HT or VHT format frame, shall set the TXVECTOR parameter